Picovoice/llm-compression-benchmark/README.md

 ### GPTQ

-[GPTQ](https://arxiv.org/abs/2210.17323) is arguably the most popular quantization technique for LLMs at the moment.
-It is fairly powerful as it fully reconstructs the weights to closely mimic the floating-point version.
+[GPTQ](https://arxiv.org/abs/2210.17323) is arguably the most popular quantization technique for LLMs.
+GPTQ fully reconstructs LLM weights so that the quantized version closely mimics the full precision version.

 ### picoLLM Compression

-picoLLM Compression is a developed by Picovoice.
-What sets it apart is that it optimally distributes bits (resources) within and across model parameters. picoLLM accepts a target model size and given that distributes all available bits optimally across and within model parameters.
-Hence, picoLLM is an x-bit quantization technique.
+picoLLM is Picovoice's in-house LLM compression algorithm.
+Given a target compressed model size (e.g., 2GB), picoLLM optimally distributes available bits within and across LLM's weights.

+For example, within the softmax weight, picoLLM quantizes different regions (e.g., columns) using different bit depths (i.e., 1, 2, 3, 4, 5, 6, 7, or 8) based on the importance of that region to LLM's performance.
+Hence, a weight is not quantized to a bit-depth but rather to a bit-rate.
+Similarly, picoLLM will find optimal bit-rates for different weights within LLM based on their importance to the overall performance of the LLM.

 ## Tasks

-### C4 Perplexity
+### Perplexity Loss

-Perplexity is very sensitive to quantization and can be used to detect deterioration early on.
-It is a language modeling task.
+Perplexity measures the LLM's language modeling capabilities.
+Research has shown that perplexity is very sensitive to quantization and can be used to detect deterioration in the model's output distribution early on.

-### ARC
+### ARC Score

+[Some](https://arxiv.org/pdf/2310.01382) suggest that perplexity might be insufficient to measure the accuracy degradation of quantized models.
+Hence, we include another task to measure the degradation of reasoning capability.
+Many datasets are available to measure the ability to perform reasoning, math, coding, etc. Our goal here is not to benchmark the original LLM but to compare the quantized LLM to its full precision counterpart.
+Hence, we only pick a single dataset rather than a comprehensive selection.

-[AI2 Reasoning Challenge (ARC) dataset](https://allenai.org/data/arc) is a multiple choice dataset that can measure the models ability to perform reasoning.
-ARC dataset is partitioned into two segments: easy and challenge.
+[AI2 Reasoning Challenge (ARC) dataset](https://allenai.org/data/arc) is a multiple-choice dataset that can measure the models' ability to perform reasoning.
+ARC dataset has two partitions: easy and challenge.
 We perform the benchmark on both partitions and report the results separately.

 ## Data

-All the data needed to run the benchmark is already available under [res](res) for ease of use.
-But if you wish to reproduce it or find out how the data is curated or even change it you can use the sections below:
+All required data to run the benchmark is available under [res](res).
+But if you wish to reproduce it, find out how the data is curated, or change it, you can follow the sections below.

 ### Quantization